What is Chair Yoga?

 About Our Teachers

-Meet the team at Shakes Yoga who are passionate about sharing the benefits of Chair Yoga with their community.
-All of our teachers are fully qualified and accredited instructors with Yoga Alliance International, with extensive experience in supporting those with disabilities, injuries, and cognitive challenges.
+Meet the team at Shakes Yoga, who are passionate about sharing the benefits of Chair Yoga with their community.
+All our teachers are fully qualified and accredited Yoga Alliance International instructors with extensive experience supporting those with disabilities, injuries, and cognitive challenges.

-Donald Shakes has been teaching for over 10 years and began his yogic journey with chair yoga while recovering from an injury, he knows first-hand the potential of the practice.
-Donald (Lead Trainer) and Georgie Evans (Trainer and Program Manager) are Yoga Teacher Trainers, where Chair Yoga is part of the school curriculum, we are extremely passionate about making yoga accessible and beneficial for everybody.
+Donald Shakes has been teaching for over fifteen years and began his yogic journey with chair yoga while recovering from an injury; he knows the practice's potential first-hand.
+Donald, Lead Trainer and Program Manager have Chair Yoga as part of the school curriculum; we are passionate about making yoga accessible and beneficial for everybody.

 Research & Relevant Articles.